Andrea Filippone now knows that the landscape shapes a lifestyle. But as a young architect, she didn’t always have that perspective.

-So the lines between in and out were always blurred.
-Meanwhile, Andrea was learning while tackling commissions that the landscape is critical to the mood she strives to create.
+Meanwhile, as Andrea was continuing her professional endeavors, she was learning that the landscape is critical to the mood she strives to create.
 In fact, she came to realize that shaping a lifestyle means bringing every aspect of a property into the dialogue.
-Not only did she bring that knowledge home, but she flipped her professional career to landscape design with the launching of F2 Environmental Design.
+Not only did she bring that knowledge home, but she flipped her professional career to landscape design with the launch of F2 Environmental Design.
 Simultaneously, she was amassing the ingredients that resonate with her aesthetic.

-Frequent antiquing escapades to France yielded a trove of one-of-a-kind, weathered, timeworn treasures used to forge her own idiosyncratic professional statement.
+In addition, Andrea’s frequent antiquing escapades to France yielded a trove of one-of-a-kind, weathered, timeworn treasures she used to forge her own idiosyncratic professional statement.
 Everything initially landed at her property, and some of it never went further.
-In fact, a lot of it found a home in the outdoor architecture Andrea was constructing.
+In fact, a lot of the items found a home in the outdoor architecture Andrea was constructing.

 “I knew that lanterns, an old door, and the right hardware could immediately transform an interior,” she explains.
 “So how do you achieve that in the landscape?
 You find the right elements to furnish garden rooms.”